 Fund raising for these projects has always included fun events including carnivals, bingos and a “Barrel Derby” where tickets were sold on the length of time it took a barrel to float between two points on the Kootenay river.

 The Club has contributed its share of International and District Officers and members have been rewarded for their contributions to the Fraternity.
 Although the membership has declined recently, there is considerable interest in regeneration and the current membership love to travel and spend time with their friends.

-The Gyro Club of Edmonton Club was Chartered on July 29, 1921 and was the 18th Club to join Gyro International.
-Thirty-two men representing many of the business professions in Edmonton attended the Charter Meeting.
+The Gyro Club of Edmonton Club was Chartered on July 29, 1921 and was the 18th Club to join Gyro International with 32 men representing many of the Edmonton business professions.
 The Club Charter was spearheaded by Reg Henry and Harry Fuller.
 Of special note is that a gavel, made from material from the old Hudson Bay Company steamer, the Beaver, the first such ship to sail into Burrard Inlet in Vancouver, was presented by the installing officer Rowe Holland, from Vancouver.

-The Club’s Benevolence Fund has not stopped over the years, as funds have been raised for many other causes including Music Scholarships for advanced students; Gerontology Endowment Fund Scholarships for undergraduate, master’s and PhD candidates at the University of Alberta; and the Edmonton Community Foundation Endowment Fund for the rehabilitation of inner city playgrounds.
+The Club’s benevolence has not stopped as over the years, funds have been raised for many other causes including Music Scholarships for advanced students; Gerontology Endowment Fund Scholarships for Undergraduate, Master’s and PhD candidates, at the University of Alberta; and the Edmonton Community Foundation Endowment Fund for the rehabilitation of inner city playgrounds.

 The Club’s relatively large membership is maintained through its successful Luncheon Speaker Program.